Microsoft released a new extension to support raw images in File Explorer. Here’s how to preview and open raw photos on Windows 10 & 11.

 - Click on the “Get” button.

 - Microsoft store will open automatically.
-If your browser prompts, select “Open Microsoft Store” option.
+If your browser prompts, select the “Open Microsoft Store” option.

 - Click on the “Get” and then “Install” button.

-- The above action will install the Raw Image Extension on Windows 10.
+- The above action will install the Raw Image Extension.

 That is it.
 You don’t have to do anything else.
-After installing the extension, File Explorer will start showing the previews of raw images.
+After installing the extension, File Explorer will support raw images and automatically shows the photos preview just like any other image.
 By double-clicking on the raw image file, you can open it in the Photos app.

 If you like this article, you might want to check out the best Windows store app list and how to pin any settings app page to start menu and how to disable Cortana on Windows 10 to protect your privacy.